 What is a thoracic oncologist fellowship?

-A thoracic oncology fellowship is a specialized training program for physicians who have completed their residency training and are interested in furthering their expertise in the diagnosis, treatment, and management of thoracic cancers.
+A thoracic oncology fellowship is a specialized training program for physicians who have completed their residency training and are interested in furthering their expertise in diagnosing, treating, and managing thoracic cancers.
 The fellowship typically lasts 1-2 years and provides fellows with advanced training in medical oncology, radiation oncology, surgical oncology, or a combination of these specialties.

-During a thoracic oncology fellowship, fellows work closely with experienced thoracic oncologists to gain hands-on experience in the care of patients with thoracic cancers, including lung cancer, esophageal cancer, and mediastinal tumors.
-Fellows may also have the opportunity to participate in clinical trials and research projects, which can help to advance the field of thoracic oncology and improve outcomes for patients.
+During a thoracic oncology fellowship, fellows work closely with experienced thoracic oncologists to gain hands-on experience caring for patients with thoracic cancers, including lung, esophageal, and mediastinal tumors.
+Fellows may also have the opportunity to participate in clinical trials and research projects, which can help advance the thoracic oncology field and improve patient outcomes.